dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 If you formulate your problem as an Ising or QUBO model, Ocean lets you instantiate a BQM from that; for example, :code:`bqm = dimod.BinaryQuadraticModel.from_qubo()`.

-For some problems you might be able to skip the mathematical formulation and directly use formulations that Ocean provides.
-For example, the `dwavebinarycsp <http://dwavebinarycsp.readthedocs.io/en/latest/>`_ tool enables the following formulation of an AND gate as a BQM:
+For some problems you can skip the mathematical formulation; for example, Ocean's `dwavebinarycsp <http://dwavebinarycsp.readthedocs.io/en/latest/>`_ tool enables the following formulation of an AND gate as a BQM: